-Office Hours: T 12:15-12:45pm and 2-2:30 pm or by appointment
+Office Hours: T/F 2:15--3:15pm or by appointment online zoom

 E-mail: jingyuwang5@gmail.com

 Brief description/purpose of course:

 GEOL 101, Introductory Geology Lab, is a laboratory science course.
 GEOL 101 assists you, in learning and expanding your understanding of the scale of the Earth and the forces that shape it with laboratory and field experiences.
 This course will serve as an introduction to the earth sciences and will prepare you for further coursework in the Environmental Studies program.
 It will also give you a working knowledge and vocabulary to take other physical geography and geology courses.
 Moreover, it will introduce you to some of the cutting-edge technologies used in the earth sciences, potentially drawing some of you into an earth science related career path.
 In general, there will be a 1:2 ratio between lecture and lab work over the course of each week.